deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 "Good.
 You're being abducted.
 Do not argue, do not resist, do not try to call for aid.
 We will know if you do.
 We don't intend to hurt you, but the strength difference means you'll be safer if we don't have to restrain you.
 Do you understand?"

 "Contact!" one of the others reported.
-"Robo-worms, three of them.”
+"Robo-worms, three of them."

 Nmrb fought his emotions under control.
 The Annebenellin guards in this building were equipped for human suppression, this should be a short fight.